Friday, September 18, 2015

 Trivia: Not all the financing for this picture had been completed and finalized when principal photography started on this movie

-In the hopes of repairing their turbulent marriage, Peter (John Hargreaves) and Marcia (Briony Behets) head to a secluded beach, where they’ll spend the holiday weekend camping and relaxing in the sun.
-Unfortunately, the two of them just can’t get along, and what’s more, they abuse the natural world, leaving their trash lying around and killing several woodland creatures.
-But as they soon discover, nature has a way of getting even.
+In an effort to rejuvinate their crumbling marriage, Peter (John Hargreaves) and Marcia (Briony Behets) head to a secluded beach, where they will spend the holiday weekend camping and relaxing in the sun.
+Unfortunately, the two just don’t get along, and often take their frustrations out on the natural world, leaving their trash lying around and killing a number of woodland creatures.

-Peter and Mary's ignorant behavior begins well before they arrive at the campsite (while driving, Peter tosses a cigarette out the window, kicking off a small brush fire.
-Then, a few miles later, he runs over a kangaroo that was resting in the middle of the road).
-Things continue to go downhill when the two reach their destination; after setting up the tent, Peter grabs an axe and starts cutting down a tree.
-When Marcia asks why he’s doing it, Peter replies “Why not?”
-But nature isn’t about to take this lying down.
-At one point, Peter is attacked by an eagle looking for its egg (which Marcia had found earlier), yet this pales in comparison to what happens when Peter shoots a sea cow, which had been swimming nearby whenever he went in the water (initially, he mistook it for a more dangerous animal, such as a shark, but as the story progresses, much to Peter and Marcia’s dismay, the sea cow proves plenty threatening enough).
+Peter's and Mary's ignorant behavior begins well before they arrive at the campsite.
+While driving, Peter tosses a cigarette out the window, inadvertently kicking off a small brush fire.
+Then, a few more miles down the road, he runs over a kangaroo.
+Things continue to go downhill once they reach their destination.
+After setting up their tent, Peter grabs an axe and starts cutting down a tree.
+When Marcia asks why he’s doing it, Peter replies “Why not?

-And it’s fairly obvious throughout Long Weekend that the filmmakers felt the exact same way.
+And it’s obvious the filmmakers felt the exact same way.

 No comments: